By Jessamy Baldwin

 “When I got back to London, I wanted to maintain that sense of energy and fulfilment.
-One day a junk email came through my inbox about studying to be a personal trainer and something inside me just clicked.
+One day a junk email came through my inbox about studying to be a personal trainer, basically to entertain them and make them the perfect In home personal training sessions and something inside me just clicked.
 I knew that’s what I wanted to do with my life.”

 Sports have always been an integral part of the now-fitness-guru’s life however – a passion she fostered at The Ladies’ College in Guernsey and later at Millfield School in Somerset.

 “I was never academic at school but I was good at athletics and netball.
 I used to play tennis for Guernsey with Heather Watson who is still a very close friend of mine.”

 Digging out her old contact book, Olivia started to pitch personal training sessions to former PR clients and they went for it without hesitation.
 “I trained Katherine Jenkins and Kimberley Garner in the early days, which was a great launch pad for me.”

 “I then found the property we host the retreats at in Ibiza by chance on a family holiday.
 At that point I had been a person trainer for three years and was ready to take my career a step further.
 The villa has tennis courts, an astro-turf football pitch attached to it, it’s surrounded by beautiful hills, it’s a couple of minutes walk to the beach and has enough room to sleep 18 people comfortably.